- Optimizely Web Experimentation

 - Define primary, secondary, and monitoring goals.

-- Confirm stakeholders who will create required resources.
+- Confirm stakeholders who create the required resources.

 - Document responsibilities and deadlines (in Kanban, Gantt chart, or other internal method).